ferlopezcarr/spring-boot-microservices/README.md

     * Mockito: Provides support for mocking objects in tests
     * Wiremock: Provides support for mocking HTTP requests in tests
     * Testcontainers: Provides support for testing the application using Docker containers
+* **Observability**:
+    * Micrometer: Provides support for creating metrics
+    * Prometheus: Provides support for exposing metrics
+    * Grafana: Provides support for monitoring the application

 ## Microservices